5 ways to manage your fear of uncertainty

 4. Bolster resilience by increasing self-care

-You have probably heard it many times by now: Sleep well, exercise and prioritize social connections if you want to have a long and happy life.
+You have probably heard it many times by now: Sleep well, exercise, and prioritize social connections if you want to have a long and happy life.

 What you might not know is that the quantity and quality of sleep is also related to your ability to deal with uncertainty.
-Exercise, especially of the cardio variety, can increase your capacity to cope with uncertain situations and lower your stress, anxiety and depression.
+Exercise, especially of the cardio variety, can increase your capacity to cope with uncertain situations and lower your stress, anxiety, and depression.
 A new review study suggests that regular exercise may even be able to prevent the onset of anxiety and anxiety disorders.

 Possibly the best tool for coping with uncertainty is making sure that you have an active and meaningful social life.
 Loneliness fundamentally undermines a person’s sense of safety and makes it very hard to deal with the unpredictable nature of life.